Erika Suderburg: Exhibitions

-Suderburg's work was chosen for the Fukai International Video Biennale in Japan and also the 2009 La Biennale de Montréal in Canada.
-Her films have been screened internationally in numerous locations, including New York, California, Japan, Korea, and Europe.
-She has also had a large number of solo and group exhibitions.
-Her work has been featured at MOCA, MOMA, in International Film Festivals and at many institutions, including the School of the Visual Arts in New York, The American Academy in Rome, CalArts, FilmForum and USC School of Cinema and Television.
+Suderburg's work was chosen for the Fukai International Video Biennale in Japan and the 2009 La Biennale de Montréal in Canada.
+Her films have been screened in New York, California, Japan, Korea, and Europe.
+Her work has been exhibitedat MOCA, MOMA, in International Film Festivals and at many institutions, including the School of the Visual Arts in New York, The American Academy in Rome, CalArts, FilmForum and USC School of Cinema and Television.
 In 2012, two of her feature films, Somatography (2000) and Decline and Fall (2007), were screened as part of the Post Pacific Standard Time exhibition at the UCR Sweeney Art Gallery.